jack-fallon-underwood/shredsite.github.io/README.md

 Imagine a world where your focus isn't just on farming, but on foraging, forming deep bonds with the land and its inhabitants, and truly learning about yourself in the process.

 Meet Micah and Mattie: Twins who have bravely escaped a toxic home life, they embark on a journey to a rumored community where individuals seek to start anew and live harmoniously amongst nature.
-Join them as they navigate their new lives, forge connections, and uncover the mysteries of the land.
+Join them as they navigate their new lives, forge connections, and uncover the mysterys of the land.

 ---